CDVyhlidal/Cactus/README-MORE.txt

 Diablo II/                         - Your Diablo II Root Directory Diablo II/Entries.json             - Your settings will be saved here.
+Diablo II/LastRequiredFiles.json   - Keeps track of the files that need to be deleted when switching entries.

 Diablo II/Platforms/                - All your platforms will be in here (different versions, different mods, etc) Diablo II/Platforms/<name>         - Location of your Diablo II files for this version (Platform Directory)